A Multiplex Approach Against Disturbance Propagation in Nonlinear Networks with Delays: VALIDATION

-\paragraph*{Experimental validation.} We further validate our results by carrying out experiments on the Robotarium, which provides both hardware infrastructure and a high-fidelity simulator of the hardware.
-In the experiments, a formation of $2$ concentric circles (hence with $12$ robots) is considered and, for consistency with our previous set of simulations, $2$ robots on circle $1$ are perturbed by the disturbances $d_1(t)$ and $d_3(t)$ given in \eqref{eqn:simulation_disturbances}.
-The Robotarium documentation \citep{robotariumweb} reports a nominal step size (for both the simulator and the hardware infrastructure) of $0.033$s.
-Since the step size is used to implement the multiplex layers of the integral control protocol in (\ref{equ: fbl_control}) - (\ref{equ: fbl_coupling}) as a first step we measured the variability of the step size in the hardware infrastructure.
-The result is given in Figure \ref{fig: stepsize}.
+Finally, before presenting the validation results on Robotarium, we benchmark the performance of our protocol \Cref{equ: fbl_control} to control \Cref{equ: dynamics_hand_position} with those obtained following \cite{9353260} and \cite{SILVA2021109542}. {We pick \cite{9353260} and \cite{SILVA2021109542} as these are the two works that are most related to our results.} Since the design conditions from \cite{SILVA2021109542} are tailored towards networks with a (bi-directional) string topology, we compared performance of the protocols using such a topology.
+To this aim we again considered the formation control problem for the formation of \Cref{fig:formation_pattern} with $30$ circles this time with each robot bidirectionally coupled to the robots before and after (that is, robot $i$ in the formation was coupled to robot $i-1$ and $i+1$, if any).
+The disturbance considered in the simulation was again the one in \Cref{eqn:simulation_disturbances} and the network had no delays (the results from \cite{SILVA2021109542} apply to delay-free networks).
+The time evolution of hand position deviations for robots controlled by our control protocol is shown in the bottom panel of \Cref{fig: comparison}.
+The simulation results, consistently with our theoretical findings, show that the desired scalability property is achieved.
+The middle panel of the figure instead shows the time evolution of the hand position deviations when a control protocol designed according to \cite{SILVA2021109542} is used.
+In this case, as shown in the panel, the protocol is not able to reject the polynomial disturbances.
+Finally, we also benchmarked the performance of our protocol with a protocol designed following \cite{9353260}.
+To do so, we considered a situation where the network is affected by time-varying delay $\tau(t)=0.1+0.1\sin t$ s.
+In the top panel of \Cref{fig: comparison} the time evolution of the deviation of the hand position is shown when a protocol designed according to \cite{9353260} is used.
+The panel clearly shows that the first order polynomial disturbance is not rejected by this protocol. \paragraph*{EXPERIMENTAL VALIDATION} We further validate our results by carrying out experiments on Robotarium, which provides both hardware infrastructure and a high-fidelity simulator of the hardware.
+In the experiments, a formation of $2$ concentric circles (hence with $12$ robots) is considered and, for consistency with our previous set of simulations, $2$ robots on circle $1$ are perturbed by the disturbances given in \Cref{eqn:simulation_disturbances}.
+The Robotarium documentation\footnote{\url{https://tinyurl.com/3rajpnep}} reports a nominal step size (for both the simulator and the hardware infrastructure) of $0.033$s.
+Since the step size is used to implement the multiplex layers in \Cref{equ: coupling_functions} as a first step we measured the actual step size in the hardware infrastructure.
+The result is given in \Cref{fig: stepsize}.